 Version by Miguel Murillo and Ricard Reguant.

-Ensemble: Gisela, Leandro Rivera, Silvia Martí, Tamia Deniz, Graciela Monterde, Patricia Arizmendi, Joan Carles Bestard, Javier Enguíx, Lorenzo Moncloa, Adrián Salzedo, Raquel Martín, Noelia Marló, Joan Codina, Pablo Romo, Guillermo Pareja, Marta Castell, Daniel Balas.
+Cast: Gisela, Leandro Rivera, Silvia Martí, Tamia Deniz, Graciela Monterde, Patricia Arizmendi, Joan Carles Bestard, Javier Enguíx, Lorenzo Moncloa, Adrián Salzedo, Raquel Martín, Noelia Marló, Joan Codina, Pablo Romo, Guillermo Pareja, Marta Castell, Daniel Balas.

 Direction: Ricard Reguant.

-Version by Isidro Timón and Emilio del Valle.
+Version: Isidro Timón and Emilio del Valle.

-Ensemble: Juan Díaz, Camila Almeda, José A. Lucia, Cristina Gallego, Mamen Godoy, Amelia David, Rubén Lanchazo, Javier Uriarte, Raquel Bravo, Sara Jiménez, Estefanía Ramírez, Guadalupe Fernández, Álvaro Rodríguez, Fernanda Valdés.
+Cast: Juan Díaz, Camila Almeda, José A. Lucia, Cristina Gallego, Mamen Godoy, Amelia David, Rubén Lanchazo, Javier Uriarte, Raquel Bravo, Sara Jiménez, Estefanía Ramírez, Guadalupe Fernández, Álvaro Rodríguez, Fernanda Valdés.

 Direction: Emilio del Valle.